 Dhrutharashtra uvācha, “Hey Vidura!
 The intelligent Sanjaya had come and he criticized me relentlessly and went away.
 He will reveal Ajathashatru Yudhishtira’s message tomorrow in the sabha.

-I have been unable to know the message of this Kuruveer Yudhishtira today and this is burning my body and this only has made awake till this late hour.
+I have been unable to know the message of this Kuruveer Yudhishtira today and this is burning my body and this only kept me awake till this late hour.

 O Wise One!
 I am burning in trepidation and am awake even till now.
 You tell me something that is in my interest because amongst the two of us, you are only accomplished in the knowledge of dharma and artha.